 From the 1979 Loupot exhibtion at the Musée de l’Affiche in Paris to the recent survey “Loupot, Painter of Posters” at the Museum of Printing in Lyon, there has been new interest and appreciation of this artist’s work.
-Our collection spans all periods of this artist’s work – so you can see Loupot’s development from a sensitive commercial portraitist in Switzerland to a radical Parisian experimenter with forms, styles and techniques: culminating with Lion Noir, his late masterpiece.
+Our collection spans all periods of this artist’s work – so you can see Loupot’s development from a sensitive commercial portraitist in Switzerland to a radical Parisian experimenter with forms, styles and techniques.

 This design for a Lausanne furrier – the first of several – can be considered the definitive poster of Loupot’s early period, in which fashion dominated his clientele and his style.
 It is pure, very masterful fashion illustration, with the elegance of the outfit matched by the alert, watchful gaze of the model, and the accompanying dog.
 All elements conspire to focus attention on the intriguing outfit, which seems to shift in shape and purpose.